-At Saline Health System, we believe in living more.
+At Saline Weight Loss Center, we believe in living more.
 Whether it's riding your first roller coaster, buying that outfit you've always wanted or simply feeling better, we want to help you achieve your weight loss goals.
-That's why we have created a weight loss program that's all about you.
+That's why we have created a weight loss program in Arkansas that's all about you.
 With our expert weight loss physicians and dedicated bariatric coordinator and dietician, you can count on us to help you every step of the way on your weight loss journey.
 Plus, our weight loss program is one of the only nationally accredited bariatric surgery centers in Arkansas.
 That means more insurance companies will cover bariatric surgery at Saline than at non-accredited weight loss facilities.

 Ready to get started?
 Take the first step and fill out the form at the link below so our team can contact you with more information about how to get started.
 We can't wait to see what living more looks like for you!

 Ready to get started?
 Fill out our Request an Appointment form and we will reach out to you to schedule an appointment!